translatorzepp/base_app/README.md

 *app*: on first loading, presents customer selection page

-*chooseyourownadventure*: customer selection page
+*chooseyourownadventure*: page with customer selection form

-on submission of this form, *app*:
+*app*: on submission of the *chooseyourownadventure* form,
 + decides whether or not to show the subscription option
 + creates a customer if new customer was selected
 + checks that the selected customer exists if an existing customer was selected